Convert a NumPy array to LaTeX

 print(identity_4_latex)

-The \(LaTeX\) string can be rendered and saved into a file with the aid of the following function, based on the library sympy.
+The LaTeX string can be rendered and saved to a file using the following function, which is based on the SymPy library.

 Code